cdio/caio/doc/usage.md

 key is mapped as `Page-Up`, `RUN/STOP` as `ESC`, `CTRL` as `TAB` and `CBM` as `LEFT-CTRL`.

+#### Joysticks

+The Commodore 64 has two joystick ports.
+If a gamepad is detected it is attached to one of those ports.
+If the virtual joystick is also enabled one joystick port is associated to the gamepad and the other to the virtual joystick.

+Unexpected results could occur when the same key is shared by both the emulated keyboard and the virtual joystick (both tries to process the keystroke).
+To help deal with this situation the state of the emulated keyboard can be toggled (activated/deactivated) at runtime using the `ALT-K` key combination.<br>
+Games or other applications that use the keyboard in conjunction with the joystick should never share the same keys.
+If the default joystick keys are not available or just difficult to use, the user is always free to redefine both the keyboard keys and the virtual joystick as desired.

+For more information refer to the Generic Configuration section.

 #### Disk drives

 There is an implementation of the